 - 171 CAREER ISSUES IN SOCIAL SERVICES I 1 credit Corequisite: 7750:276.
 Orients students to human service education and introduces them to the knowledge, skills, and attitudes essential for future educational and career success. - 172 CAREER ISSUES IN SOCIAL SERVICES II 1 credit Prerequisite: 2260:171; corequisite: 2260:122.
 Explores strategies to promote optimal effectiveness as a helper.
-Topics include time and stress management, burnout, self-care, professional development, ethical dilemmas, record-keeping, and termination. - 223 SOCIAL SERVICE TECHNIQUES III 3 credits Prerequisite: 2260:122; corequisite: 2260:172 or 273.
+Topics include time and stress management, burnout, self-care, professional development, ethical dilemmas, record-keeping, and termination.

+- SOCIAL SERVICE TECHNIQUES III 3 credits Prerequisite: 2260:122; corequisite: 2260:172 or 273.
 Provides knowledge base for working with individuals and families in crisis.
 Students apply crisis theory to developmental and situational crises and practice crisis intervention techniques. - 251 COMMUNITY SERVICES FOR SENIOR CITIZENS 3 credits Prerequisite: 2260:150.
 A study of national and community resources for social service delivery to senior citizens.
-Specific agencies, program needs, and senior citizens and resultant services. - 260 INTRODUCTION TO ADDICTION 3 credits

-An overview of the continuum of use, abuse and dependency; theories of addiction; the impact of addiction on society; and the implications for professional practice.

-266 SOCIAL SERVICE TECHNIQUES WITH CHILDREN AND FAMILIES
+Specific agencies, program needs, and senior citizens and resultant services. - 260 INTRODUCTION TO ADDICTION 3 credits An overview of the continuum of use, abuse and dependency; theories of addiction; the impact of addiction on society; and the implications for professional practice. - 266 SOCIAL SERVICE TECHNIQUES WITH CHILDREN AND FAMILIES 3 credits Prerequisite: 2260:122.

-Prerequisite: 2260:122.
 Preparation for working with children individually and in their families.
-Content includes child development in relation to environmental factors, social policy concerns, and helping interventions.

-- 273 CAREER ISSUES IN SOCIAL SERVICES III 1 credit Prerequisites: 2260:171; corequisite 2260:122.
-Prepares students for fild work and future employment.
+Content includes child development in relation to environmental factors, social policy concerns, and helping interventions. - 273 CAREER ISSUES IN SOCIAL SERVICES III 1 credit Prerequisites: 2260:171; corequisite 2260:122.
+Prepares students for field work and future employment.
 Topics include resume development, job interviews and search strategies, working in organizations, supervision, safety, professionalism, and licensure requirements. - 275 THERAPEUTIC ACTIVITIES 3 credits Prerequisite: 2260:150.
 Preparation for planning, adapting, and implementing individual and group therapeutic activities to meet diverse psychosocial needs.
-Emphasizes program planning, motivational techniques, and group work skills. - 276 PRACTICUM IN THERAPEUTIC ACTIVITIES 1 credit Prerequisite: 2260:150; corequisite: 2260:275.
+Emphasizes program planning, motivational techniques, and group work skills. - PRACTICUM IN THERAPEUTIC ACTIVITIES 1 credit Prerequisite: 2260:150; corequisite: 2260:275.
 Supervised 90-hour experience in a long-term care facility observing, planning, and providing therapeutic activities.
-Students practice program planning, documentation, and group work skills. - 285 SOCIAL SERVICES PRACTICUM I 1-2 credits Prerequisite: 2260:122, 172 or 273, and permission.
-Supervised field placement in a human service organization.
-Students apply classroom learning to actual helping situations, test career interests, and gain practical, on-the-job experience. - 287 SOCIAL SERVICES PRACTICUM II 1-2 credits Prerequisites: 2260:172, 273, 285, and permission; corequisite: 2260:223.
-Second supervised field placement in a human service organization.
-Students apply classroom learning to actual helping situations, test career interests, and gain practical, on-the-job experience.
+Students practice program planning, documentation, and group work skills. - 285 SOCIAL SERVICES PRACTICUM

+1-2 credits Prerequisite: 2260:293, or permission.
+Supervised fieldwork in a human service organization with a bi-weekly seminar.
+Students apply classroom learning to helping situations, test career interests, and gain practical, on-the-job experience. - 287 PRACTICUM IN THERAPEUTIC ACTIVITIES AND LONG-TERM CARE 1-2 credits Prerequisites: 2260:122, 275 and 293 or permission; corequisite: 2260:294 or permission.
+Supervised fieldwork in a long-term care facility that includes direct experience with one-on-one and group therapeutic activities, assessment, documentation, interdisciplinary care planning, and social services.